 For endurance athletes, having an increased aerobic threshold is key for being able to go longer and further.

-A higher aerobic threshold allows you to train at higher intensity without lactate building up – in practice, this means you can keep going at a higher intensity for a longer time.
+A higher AT allows you to train at higher intensity without lactate building up – in practice, this means you can keep going at a higher intensity for a longer time.

 “Every athlete benefits from doing both aerobic and anaerobic workouts,” says Baugh.
 “The key is balance.
 People usually stick to what they’re good at, or they solely train to simulate the event in which they’re working toward.”